+- Number of displaced persons.

+- Number of shelters open

+- Shelter population

-- Number of displaced persons. - Damage to potential shelter locations.
+- Damage to potential shelter locations.

 - Upon notification from HSEMA, DHS will notify designated staff, including the Emergency Coordinator and the ESF #6 ELO, to initiate response operations.
 The ELO will immediately deploy to the EOC and serve as the primary POC, information gatherer, and coordinator for DHS and ESF #6 response operations. - The DHS Emergency Coordinator will notify DHS staff in support of ESF #6 operations depending on the event and he/she will coordinate with the ARC and other agencies, as necessary.